 Here you should consider a few factors for the test to be successful.

 However, the more visitors you are able to test, the more accurate your results will be.
-While speed is important, so is data integrity, and you’ll have to use your own judgement to decide when the best time to end the test is.
-Typically, once the data stops fluctuating so much, you’re good to end it - but the longer you can wait, the better.
+While speed is important, so is data integrity, and you'll have to use your own judgement to decide when the best time to end the test is.

 Another important factor to consider is the duration of your test.
 If you will be running your test for just a few days, you won’t be able to gather enough data to make accurate conclusions.